-- 1. Air shipping leads to more frequent import shipments - ▶ Goods sourced by air behave like those sourced from NAFTA - Allowing supply chains to stretch outside of North America - ▶ More frequent shipments → smaller inventories at importers - 2.
+- Air shipping leads to more frequent import shipments than sea - Goods sourced by air are managed like those sourced from NAFTA - lacktriangle More frequent shipments ightarrow smaller inventories at importers - ► Allows supply chains to stretch outside of North America - 2.
 Exporters hold larger inventories - Less so for exporters to NAFTA - ► Inventories help to absorb disruptions (complementary to air shipping) - 3.
-Develop a quantitative model of shipping mode and inventory choice - ▶ Shipping times and transaction costs equivalent to tariffs of 13%-25% - ▶ Model value of air freight for large shocks
+Develop a quantitative model of shipping mode and inventory choice - ▶ Shipping times and transaction costs equivalent to tariffs of 13%-25% - Model value of air freight following large shocks

-Implication:

-Optimal shipping and inventory decisions erode the advantages of local supply chains.
+Implication: Optimal ship & inventory decisions erode advantages of local suppliers.